 The end of Wannabe.

 "Neither Rain Nor Sleet."
-At first there's the suspect that Rosie Diaz could have even been implied in paedophilia, but as the truth comes out, it's evident she was truly a good and caring person...
-Which makes her death at the hands of her brother, whom she had always tried to help for her whole life, and who (unknown to her) set up for Rosie to be suspected of children abuse just to have her foster children out of the way, even more tragic.
+At first there's the suspicion that Rosie Diaz could have even been implied to be involved in pedophilia, but as the truth comes out, it's evident she was truly a good and caring person...
+Which makes her death at the hands of her brother, whom she had always tried to help for her whole life, (and who-unknown to her-set up for Rosie to be suspected of children abuse just to have her foster children out of the way) even more tragic.